-The twenty-five percent ceiling was meant "to protect claimants against 'inordinately large fees' and also to ensure that attorneys representing successful claimants would not risk 'nonpayment of [appropriate] fees."
-Gisbrecht v.
-Barnhart, 535 U.S. 789, 805 (2002) (citations omitted). "[Section] 406(b) does not displace contingent-fee agreements as the primary means by which fees are set for successfully representing Social Security benefits claimants in court.
-Rather, § 406(b) calls for court review of such arrangements as an independent check, to assure that they yield reasonable results " Id. at 807.
+as an independent check, to assure that they yield reasonable results . . . ."
+Id. at 807.
 The burden is on the attorney to "show that the fee sought is reasonable for the services rendered."
 Id.
-Generally, "[t]he 'best indicator of the reasonableness of a contingency fee in a social security case is the contingency percentage actually negotiated between the attorney and client " Coppett v.
+Generally, "[t]he 'best indicator of the reasonableness of a contingency fee in a social security case is the contingency percentage actually negotiated between the attorney and client . . . ."
+Coppett v.
 Barnhart, 242 F. Supp.
 2d 1380, 1383 (S.D.
 Ga.
 2002) (quoting Wells v.
 Sullivan, 907 F.2d 367, 371 (2d Cir.
 1990)).

 "Although the contingency agreement should be given significant weight in fixing a fee, [the district court] must independently assess the reasonableness of its terms."
 McGuire v.
 Sullivan, 873 F.2d 974, 983 (7th Cir.
 1989).
 The contingency fee negotiated by the claimant and his or her counsel is not reasonable if the agreement calls for fees greater than the twenty-five percent statutory limit, the agreement involved fraud or "overreaching" in its making, the resolution of the case was unreasonably delayed by the acts of the claimant's attorney, or would provide a fee "so large as to be a windfall to the attorney."
 Wells, 907 F.2d at 372 (citation omitted); see also McGuire, 873 F.2d at 981.
 Factors to consider in assessing the reasonableness of the fee include whether there was unreasonable delay in the litigation caused by the attorney, the quality of the representation, the size of the award in relationship to the time spent on the case, and the likelihood of the claimant prevailing.
+See Gisbrecht,

-See Gisbrecht, 535 U.S. at 808.
+535 U.S. at 808.
 Additionally, an attorney who successfully claims both EAJA fees from the United States and an award under 42 U.S.C. § 406(b) must refund "to the claimant the amount of the smaller fee."
 Id. at 796.

-Here, counsel represented Plaintiff at the administrative level and in his appeal of the Commissioner's denial of social security benefits.
-This Court reversed the decision of the Commissioner and remanded the case for further administrative proceedings, which ultimately resulted in an award of more than

-\$200,000.00 in past-due benefits.
+Here, counsel represented Plaintiff in her appeal of the Commissioner's denial of social security benefits.
+This Court reversed the decision of the Commissioner and remanded the case for further administrative proceedings, which ultimately resulted in an award of \$47,866.00 in past-due benefits.
 Plaintiff and counsel entered into a fee arrangement providing for a fee of twenty-five percent of past-due benefits.
-See Attorney Employment Contract (Doc.
-No. 40-2).
-Counsel represents that he is aware of his obligation to return the EAJA fees to Plaintiff in the event he is awarded fees under Section 406(b).
-Motion at 2.
-Upon review of the representations made in the Motion and all supporting documentation submitted by counsel, and upon consideration of the quality of the representation and the results achieved, the undersigned finds the amount requested is reasonable and due to be awarded.
+See Motion at Ex.
+B. Upon review of the representations made in the Motion and all supporting documentation submitted by counsel, and upon consideration of the quality of the representation and the results achieved, the undersigned finds the amount requested is reasonable and due to be awarded.